tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Re-create your Slack channels in Microsoft Teams, and bulk create new Teams channels.
+Re-create your Slack channel structure in Microsoft Teams, and bulk create new Teams channels.

+Channel Surf makes it easy get started with Microsoft Teams.
+Quickly re-create your existing Slack channel structure or bulk add new  channels.
+Let's get started!

+## Identify your destination Team

-Channel Surf makes it easy to quickly get started with Microsot Teams.
-First, use the Microsoft Teams app to create the Team you want to place your channels within.
-Then, you can:
+Use the Microsoft Teams app to create the Team you want to place your re-created or new channels within.
+Then, decide if you want to:

-* Define new channels to create within a file called "channels.json"
+* Add entirely new channels

+	You'll edit a file called "channels.json" that contains the name and, optionally, description of the channels you want to create.
-* Re-create all the channels from your existing Slack Team.
-How?
+* Re-create Slack channels

 	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin.
-Then, provide this Slack Export export to our app.
+Then, download the export file and tell Channel Surf its location.
+We'll scan it and re-create the Slack channel structure in Teams.
 It's that easy!

-Let's get started!

-  * This application uses features of the Microsoft Graph currently in preview (beta).
+NOTE: Channel Surf uses features of the Microsoft Graph currently in preview (beta).
 You may encounter unexpected errors and changes in behavior.
 We'll do our best to keep up.

 ## Setup a development environment